Canon EOS 90D review: Introduction

 Those who regularly use long exposures can set the camera to bulb mode and trigger it with a hard-wired remote controller like the Canon TC80N3 with RA-E3 adapter, or use a wireless remote controller like the BR-E1.
 Alternatively, users may wish to take advantage of Canon’s Camera Connect app for iOS and Android for free and use it to start/stop the exposure whilst referring to a useful in-built timer.

 Compared to the Canon EOS 70D and Canon EOS 80D, which have only ever offered the ability to shoot movies at Full HD (1920×1080) resolution, the EOS 90D is the first double-digit EOS DSLR to feature 4K video recording.
 Most importantly it uses the full width of the sensor with no crop.
 Videographers can shoot 4K video at 30/25p and Full HD video at up to 120fps.
 Those who’d like to monitor audio levels will be pleased to read that both headphone and microphone inputs are supported, which are located at the side behind the same rubber flap.
+This is a decent enough set of specs even today, and pretty unique amongst DSLR designs.

 Canon EOS 90D review: Connectivity